 We can take this a step further; however, and help parents and students make informed decisions regarding their choice of school (by providing the very statistics our Congress seeks to impose via REACH Act) and in assisting parents and students in organizing to make changes, such as tuition freezes, changes to course offerings and ethical use of donor funds.

 A Better Educated Public – Many men and women who join fraternities and sororities follow in the footsteps of those who raised them, and many others are either first generation college students or have parents who never joined a fraternity/sorority.
 The reason gossip columns like The Rolling Stone or Washington Post are able to effectively slander fraternities is because few outside of fraternities have reason to defend our mysterious, secretive societies.

-Heck, colleges and universities throw us under the bus as often as the Rolling Stone and we are their “partners” in most cases – that’s some bull corn if I ever heard it.
-There are hundreds of thousands of parents of fraternity men and women, and better engaging them and helping them achieve their educational goals is a certain way to create a well-educated block of citizens unwilling to tune in to click-bait stories.
+Heck, colleges and universities throw fraternities under the bus as often as the Rolling Stone and we are their “partners”!
+There are hundreds of thousands of parents of fraternity men and women, and better engaging them and helping them achieve their educational goals is a certain way to create a well-educated block of citizens immunized against click-bait headlines and publicity stunt policies.